All You Can Eats

 This vegetarian tortellini soup is the PERFECT slow cooker meal.
 It doesn't take long to put together, and the combination of vegetables, beans, and tortellini creates a heartwarming dish that is perfect for cold weather.

 I'm always a big fan of any slow cooker meal, but this one just might be my favorite.
 It even keeps well as leftovers!
-If you are looking for other slow cooker meals, try my chicken tikka masala recipe!
+If you are looking for other slow cooker meals, try my chicken tikka masala recipe, or my homemade chili recipe.

 This soup may be vegetarian, but the beans and tortellini make it extra filling!
-I used a 5 cheese tortellini and absolutely loved it.
-This is the one I used, but feel free to branch out!
+I used the Giovanni Rana 5 cheese tortellini and absolutely loved it, but feel free to branch out!
 However, keep in mind that if you are using frozen tortellini, it may take longer to cook through.

 Tips for Vegetarian Tortellini Soup